justindjeumenet/secure_auth_rest/README.md

 # secure_auth_rest

+Secure Auth Rest is a fullstack project developed with React Hooks, Django 2.2, Rest Framework, Rest-Auth, Redux, Redux-thunk Material-UI, SQLite, React-Redux, anymail, ...etc.
+All functionality for a good authentication.
+Register and receive an email for an activation; Activate your email before you sign in, you can reset your password event you forgot the old one without signing.

 First thing first, make sure you have python 3+, pipenv installed in your machine.

 Secondly, downloand the project here and extract it wherever you want to.